Why carry an IDP while driving in Iran?

 - Continue on Qazvin - Rasht Rd/Route 49 to your destination in Abkenar.

-You can use your International Driver's Permit for Iran in any zone or region in the country since it's a document that only translates your native driver's license.
+You can use your International Driver's Permit for Iran to drive vehicles in any zone or region in the country since it's a document that only translates your native driver's license.
 So, even if your driving in Tehran or Mashhad, you can use your International Driver's License for Iran in any zones inside the country.

 This destination is located in the southwest of Foman, Gilan Province.
 Rudkhan is a medieval castle that was once under the military as a fortress, and it's made up of brick and stone.
 The castle is known as "Castle of Thousand Steps" but named "The Biggest Brick Fortress."
 Locals call it the Castle of Thousand Steps because you would need to take about 935 steps if you want to get to the top.